riina/HacknetSharp/meta/usage-server.md

 few environment variables or server.yaml properties to be configured.

 * PostgreSQL
-  - hndb_kind: must be set to "postgres"
+  - hndb_kind/DatabaseKind: must be set to "postgres"
-  - hndb_host: hostname for PostgreSQL server.
+  - hndb_host/PostgresHost: hostname for PostgreSQL server.
-  - hndb_name: name of PostgreSQL database to use.
+  - hndb_name/PostgresDatabase: name of PostgreSQL database to use.
-  - hndb_user: username for PostgreSQL server.
+  - hndb_user/PostgresUser: username for PostgreSQL server.
   - hndb_pass: password for PostgreSQL server.
 * SQLite
-  - hndb_kind: must be set to "sqlite"
+  - hndb_kind/DatabaseKind: must be set to "sqlite"
-  - hndb_file: Path to SQL file to use.
+  - hndb_file/SqliteFile: Path to SQL file to use.

 ## Creating initial database / migrating